donomii/Quon/README.md

 ## How

 Quon is a self-hosting compiler that targets other languages, rather than direct machine code.
 It uses the data types and functions of the host language, and is completely interoperable with it.
 This provides access to all the libraries and abilities of the host language.
 There is o need to provide external declarations or bindings, quon accesses all the host language's functions and data types directly.
+And the host language can call any quon function.

 ## Current status

-The C, Java, Perl, and Node.js backends can compile the compiler and the current check programs.
+The C, Java, Perl, Haskell, and Node.js backends can compile the compiler and the current check programs.
 The test matrix compares output from all four bootstrap compilers across all four output targets.

 ## Compiling